zhejilab/RibORF/RibORF.1.0/README.txt

 4. Map trimmed reads to rRNAs, and then map non-rRNA reads to the reference transcriptome and genome.

 Example commands:
 4a.
 Get human rRNA sequences from NCBI database, including 5S rRNA (NR_023363), 5.8S rRNA (NR_003285), 18S rRNA (NR_003286) and 28S rRNA (NR_003287).
-Put the rRNA sequences in the file “human.ribosomal.rna.fa” with fastq format.
+Put the rRNA sequences in the file “human.ribosomal.rna.fa” with fasta format.
 4b.
 Use Bowtie to index rRNA sequences. bowtie2-build human.ribosomal.rna.fa hg.ribosome
 4c.
 Align trimmed ribosome profiling reads from step 3b to rRNAs, and obtain non-rRNA reads.